 Summary of Bruges or Ghent

-To sum up Bruges vs. Ghent…if you’re looking for a fairytale town, picturesque water canals and cobblestoned streets, excellent Belgian cuisine and cozy restaurants, enough sights to keep you busy for one to two full days, and some incredible hotels, Bruges is the best bet for you.
+To sum up Bruges vs Ghent…if you’re looking for a fairytale town, picturesque water canals, cobblestoned streets, cozy restaurants with excellent Belgian cuisine, enough sights to keep you busy for one to two full days, and some incredible hotels, Bruges is the best bet for you.

 If you're still debating Ghent or Bruges, feel free to leave a comment below on what type of trip you want and I'll help you out!